 Brandon University

-Doctorate of Jazz Performance (*in progress)
+Doctorate of Jazz Performance (ABD)

 University of Toronto